maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 > **💡 Key Insight (from source):** Prefect blocks combined with deployments, artifacts, and scheduling provide a powerful, modular framework for productionizing workflows with dynamic data sources like S3, enabling automation, monitoring, and reproducibility.

 ### 3.3.6 Prefect Cloud
-#### Prefect Cloud Overview and Architecture
-- **Prefect Cloud** is a hosted orchestration platform run by the Prefect company, allowing users to avoid managing their own servers while gaining enhanced pipeline orchestration and monitoring features   .
-- It uses a **hybrid model**: user code and workers run on local or user-chosen infrastructure, while Prefect Cloud manages metadata (flow states, scheduling info) without storing full flow code or data   .
-- Workers connect to Prefect Cloud’s API to receive scheduled flow runs from work pools and send back metadata updates, which are displayed in the Prefect Cloud UI  .
+**Prefect Cloud** is a hosted orchestration platform run by the Prefect company, allowing users to avoid managing their own servers while gaining enhanced pipeline orchestration and monitoring features.
+It uses a **hybrid model**: user code and workers run on local or user-chosen infrastructure, while Prefect Cloud manages metadata (flow states, scheduling info) without storing full flow code or data.
+Workers connect to Prefect Cloud’s API to receive scheduled flow runs from work pools and send back metadata updates, which are displayed in the Prefect Cloud UI.

-#### Profiles and Server Connection
-- Prefect profiles manage connection configurations to different Prefect servers (local or cloud); users can list and switch profiles to change the server their client communicates with  .
-- Logging into Prefect Cloud is done via the CLI using `prefect cloud login`, which supports OAuth-based web login or API key authentication; API keys can be generated and managed from the Prefect Cloud UI    .
-- Profile information, including API keys and server URLs, is stored locally in the `.prefect/profiles.toml` file, enabling multiple profile setups for different environments   .
+Prefect profiles manage connection configurations to different Prefect servers (local or cloud).
+Users can list (`prefect profile ls`) and switch profiles (e.g., `prefect profile use default`) to change the server their client communicates with.
+Logging into Prefect Cloud is done via the CLI using `prefect cloud login`.
+This allows you to login either via the Web browser or via an API key generated from Prefect Cloud.
+Make sure you have created your account.Some [documentation](https://docs-2.prefect.io/latest/getting-started/quickstart/) is available on [Prefect platform](https://app.prefect.cloud/). which supports OAuth-based web login or API key authentication; API keys can be generated and managed from the Prefect Cloud UI.
+Profile information, including API keys and server URLs, is stored locally in the `.prefect/profiles.toml` file, enabling multiple profile setups for different environments.

-#### Setting Up Workers and Work Pools
-- Workers are started locally with commands like `prefect worker start -p  -t ` to connect them to a specific work pool on Prefect Cloud; work pools can be typed by infrastructure (e.g., process, Kubernetes, Docker) and support concurrency limits    .
-- Creating a worker without an existing work pool will automatically create a work pool of the specified type, facilitating management of distributed execution resources   .
+We can start our worker again with: `prefect worker start -p zoompool -t process` to connect it to a specific work pool on Prefect Cloud; work pools can be typed by infrastructure (e.g., process, Kubernetes, Docker) and support concurrency limits.
+Creating a worker without an existing work pool will automatically create a work pool of the specified type, facilitating management of distributed execution resources.
+We can then register the blocks: `prefect block register -m prefect_aws`.
+To make an s3 block: `python create_aws_s3_bucket_block.py`.

-#### Deployment and Flow Management
-- Deployments are created using `prefect deploy --all`, which reads deployment configuration files (`prefect.yaml`, `deployment.yaml`) and registers flows on Prefect Cloud   .
-- The Prefect Cloud UI allows users to view deployments, check their state (pending, running, completed), and monitor flow runs with detailed visibility into task runs, subflows, artifacts, and results   .
+We can then create deployments by using `prefect deploy --all`, which reads deployment configuration files (`prefect.yaml`, `deployment.yaml`) and registers flows on Prefect Cloud.
+The Prefect Cloud UI allows users to view deployments, check their state (pending, running, completed), and monitor flow runs with detailed visibility into task runs, subflows, artifacts, and results.

-#### Collaboration and Workspaces
+#### Cloud-Only Features
-- Prefect Cloud supports **workspaces**, enabling team collaboration by inviting others to shared environments, a feature not available in local Prefect server setups   .
-- Security practices include SOC 2 Type 2 compliance and role-based authentication options (e.g., SSO integration via Okta) for enterprise use cases  .
+Prefect Cloud supports **workspaces**, enabling team collaboration by inviting others to shared environments, a feature not available in local Prefect server setups.
+Security practices include SOC 2 Type 2 compliance and role-based authentication options (e.g., SSO integration via Okta) for enterprise use cases.

-#### Cloud-Only Features: Event Feed and Automations
-- Prefect Cloud provides an **event feed** showing detailed, filterable logs of flow and task events, which is not available in the open-source server version   .
-- **Automations** enable users to trigger actions based on flow run state changes (e.g., scheduled, completed, failed).
-Triggers can initiate notifications or other deployments, enhancing operational workflows   .
-- Notification blocks support various channels such as email, Slack, and PagerDuty; users can create and customize these blocks to send alerts when flows enter specified states    .
+Prefect Cloud provides an **event feed** showing detailed, filterable logs of flow and task events, which is not available in the open-source server version. **Automations** enable users to trigger actions based on flow run state changes (e.g., scheduled, completed, failed).
+Triggers can initiate notifications or other deployments, enhancing operational workflows.
+Notification blocks support various channels such as email, Slack, and PagerDuty; users can create and customize these blocks to send alerts when flows enter specified states.

 #### Key Commands and File Structures
 | Command/Concept                  | Purpose/Description                                                                                         |